VeronikaKoren/efficient_EI/README.md

 For any questions, please write to koren.veronika@gmail.com.

 # How to open and run a script
-Please do not add all the paths but follow one of the two points described below.
-1) with a terminal
+Please do not add all the paths but follow one of the two points described below:

 1) in a terminal, cd to the extracted folder "efficient_EI"
 open matlab desktop from the terminal by typing "matlab" in the same terminal; this opens a matlab desktop